jimlinntu/scaling-book/sharding.md

 Likewise, $$\text{ReduceScatter}_X(A[I] \{U_X\}) \to A[I_X]$$ in the forward pass implies $$\text{AllGather}_{X}(A'[I_X]) \to A'[I]$$ in the backwards pass.

-{% details For details on how AllGather and ReduceScatter are derivatives of eachother, click here. %}
+{% details For details on how AllGather and ReduceScatter are derivatives of each other, click here. %}

-This stems from the fact that broadcasts and reductions are transposes of eachother as linear operators, and AllGather and ReduceScatter are outer products (also known as [Kronecker products](https://en.wikipedia.org/wiki/Kronecker_product)) of broadcast and reduce, respectively.
+This stems from the fact that broadcasts and reductions are transposes of each other as linear operators, and AllGather and ReduceScatter are outer products (also known as [Kronecker products](https://en.wikipedia.org/wiki/Kronecker_product)) of broadcast and reduce, respectively.
 Concretely, if we have a vector $x \in \mathbb{R}^n$, any number of devices $p \in \mathbb{N}$, and we let $u = (1, \ldots, 1) \in \mathbb{R}^p$, we can define broadcast and reduce in the following way, which should match your intuitive understanding of them:

 $$
 \begin{align*}